sammko/airplaned/README.md

 ===

 An userspace daemon for managing airplane mode.
 It listens for KEY_RFKILL on a given event device and automatically saves and restores rfkill device state when entering and leaving airplane mode respectively.
-It's currently a work in progress and many imperfections are present.
+It's a work in progress and many imperfections are present.
 The LED name is currently hardcoded to `asus-wireless::airplane`.

 _If you wish to use rfkill's integrated input handler and only manage the LED, check out the ledonly branch. (see what I did there?)_